OpenCausaLab/CauGym/README.md

 # CAN LLMS SERVE AS CAUSAL INFERENCE AGENTS?
 A STUDY ON POST-TRAINING METHODS

-This project introduces DeepCausa, a comprehensive dataset and benchmark designed to systematically investigate whether targeted Post-Training methods can transform Large Language Models (LLMs) into highly effective and robust Causal Inference Agents.
+This project introduces CausaGym, a comprehensive dataset and benchmark designed to systematically investigate whether targeted Post-Training methods can transform Large Language Models (LLMs) into highly effective and robust Causal Inference Agents.

 Our research provides the first systematic evidence that online RL enables a smaller-scale LLM (14B) to outperform larger models and exhibit superior generalization and robustness across complex causal tasks.

-## DeepCausa Dataset Introduction
+## CausaGym Dataset Introduction

-The DeepCausa dataset is composed of training datasets for reinforcing causal abilities and testing datasets for comprehensive evaluation.
+The CausaGym dataset is composed of training datasets for reinforcing causal abilities and testing datasets for comprehensive evaluation.

 ### Training Dataset